Itsmeejoshiee/TrashTrackr/README.md

-# Project Git Workflow Guide
+# Solutions Challenge Git Workflow Guide

 This document outlines our Git workflow, including branching strategy and commit message conventions, to ensure consistency and collaboration across the team.